Homemade Asian pickled red onions

 The first 2 steps to make Asian pickled red onion

-2- Make the brine – In a stainless steel saucepan, combine water, vinegar, sugar, and salt and bring them to boil until the sugar and salt fully dissolve.
+3- Make the brine – In a stainless steel saucepan, combine water, vinegar, sugar, and salt and bring them to a boil until the sugar and salt fully dissolve.

 Cooking brine in a pot with water, vinegar, salt and sugar